will-wow/ramda-talk-old/deck/deck.md

 const favoriteColor: (a: Marble[]) => string = pipe( groupBy(prop('color')),
 * mapObjIndexed(length),
+  // {
+  //   red: 2,
+  //   blue: 1
+  // }
   toPairs,
   sortBy(last),
   last,
   head
 );

+favoriteColor([
+  { color: 'red', size: 'small' },
+  { color: 'blue', size: 'small' },
+  { color: 'red', size: 'large' },
+]);
 ```

 ???

 mapObjIndexed is ramda mapping function for objects.
 It works like map, but returns an object where only the values are changed.
-This lets us transform a dictionary of marble arrays into a dictionary of marble counts.
+So passing the array counting function in lets us transform a dictionary of marble arrays into a dictionary of marble counts.

 ---